 IT DID OPEN!
 It’s still hard to believe it.
 Even when it became official that it would open on the 20th of October (on its birthday) I had my doubts.

 But then it happened, and it was so fulfilling.
-Being finally able to get inside the building that I never set foot in before and see so many things that were hidden in its basements.
-And the best part?
-It’s open for 7 days 24/7 for the first seven days and regular hours afterwards.
+Being finally able to go inside the building that I had never set foot in before and see so many things that were hidden in its basements.

 But one of the best pieces this museum has to offer is the building that it calls its home.
 You should take a walk by the Sava river, take a left turn and just observe it for a couple of moments.